backstage/backstage/docs/permission/plugin-authors/04-authorizing-access-to-paginated-data.md

     }
 ```

-Once the changes to the permission policy are saved, the UI should should show only the todo items you've created.
+Once the changes to the permission policy are saved, the UI should show only the todo items you've created.